 Questions?
 Call 800-374-1134 for help installing your unit.

-Installation – It is the responsibility of the installer to ensure the slide unit is securely fastened to a base that will provide safe and reliable operation.
-The many variations in usage and placements of a slide unit present specific guidelines; and the following are only intended to be general in nature to provide awareness to the installer.
+It is the responsibility of the installer to ensure the slide unit is securely fastened to a base that will provide safe and reliable operation.
+The many variations in usage and placements of a slide unit present specific guidelines.
+The following instructions are only intended to be general in nature to provide awareness to the installer.

-Usage – All slide units are designed for use only in a static and level conditions.
-If installed in a vehicle, they must be closed and locked prior to and during any vehicle movement.
+All slide units are designed for use only in a static and level condition.
+If installed in a vehicle, the unit must be closed and locked prior to and during any vehicle movement.
 The vehicle must be parked in a level condition prior to unlocking and extending a slide unit.

-Base Floor Considerations – The base floor or other supporting structure onto which the slide unit is attached should have sufficient integrity to support the weight of the fully loaded slide unit and the ability to anchor the fasteners attaching the slide unit to it.
-Down the road travel of a vehicle will encounter bumps that will temporarily input higher loadings.
-Fasteners in a steel bar base will not normally require anything other than a normal washer under the nut or bolt head.
-Fasteners in sheet metal or plywood will require additional back up such as large fender washers or even as much as bar stock spanning fastener to fastener.
-RV compartment floors of plastic, whether flat or convoluted, may need full width bar stock spanners under the floor to adequately distribute the load into a relatively flexible floor structure.
+The base floor or other supporting structure onto which the slide unit is attached should have sufficient integrity to support the weight of the fully loaded slide unit and the ability to anchor the fasteners attaching the slide unit to it.
+While traveling down the road, a vehicle will encounter bumps that will temporarily input higher loadings.
+Fasteners in a steel bar base normally will not require anything other than a normal washer under the nut or bolt head.
+Fasteners in sheet metal or plywood will require additional backup such as large fender washers or even as much as bar stock spanning fastener to fastener.
+RV compartment floors of plastic, whether flat or convoluted, may need full width bar stock spanners under the floor to adequately distribute the load onto a relatively flexible floor structure.